Peter Lehmann & Craig Newnes (eds.)

 eBook, English language, 575 pages, 1 photo, 22 graphics, 6 tables, updated edition.
 Berlin & Lancaster: Peter Lehmann Publishing, August 2023 · Instantly deliverable. € 19.99 · £ 17.50 · US-$ 21.50 · Selling price in CHF · other currencies

-This ebook edition is available directly from us but also at the usual ebook sales platforms.
-We are happy if you order directly from us.
-If there are any problems with the use of our order form, please send an informal mail to firstname.lastname@example.org with your complete postal address and the order number of the requested publication.
+The latest edition is currently available only directly from us.
+If there are any problems with the use of our order form, please send an informal mail to email@example.com with your complete postal address and the order number of the requested publication.
 After receipt of your order, we will promptly send an advance invoice.
 After receipt of payment, we will promptly send the ebook.

 PDF · 6,99 MB · ISBN 978-3-925931-98-7 · Order No. 88 for the Order form [Please mention the order no. 88 when you fill in the order form]